davidagler/howtowritephilosophy/lessons/fluff.md

 The negative phrase in the sentence above may be replaced as follows:

 - "Tek *distrusted* his abilities."

+Another example:

+- "Tek *was not paying attention* during the lesson."

+The negative phrase in the sentence above may be replaced as follows:

+- "Tek *inattentive* during the lesson."

 Another common scenario for when the Master Rule might be applied is when phrases are used to *soften* sentences (see Gowers, *The Complete Plain Words*, p.69).
 Suppose you ask for a raise.
 You receive the following response: